Baby (Charli XCX song)

 "Baby" is a song by British singer Charli XCX, released on 1 March 2022.
 It was released as the fourth single from her fifth studio album Crash (2022).
-The track is an '80s-inspired post-disco, dance-pop, and funk-pop track with new jack swing and electro-funk elements.
+The track is an 1980s-inspired post-disco, dance-pop, and funk-pop track with new jack swing and electro-funk elements.
 It has received positive reviews for its catchiness and sultry production.

 Background and release

 In an interview with Apple Music, Charli revealed that this track was one of the first ones to be conceptualized for the album.
 She further stated "I was working on it with Justin Raisen, and we'd done a lot together for my first ever album, True Romance.
 So it kind of felt cyclical to go back and with him again on what is my final record in my deal with Atlantic."

-Charli revealed that this track will be included on her fifth studio album Crash on November 4, 2021, by playing a snippet of the song on a TikTok live.
-On December 19, 2021, following the cancellation of her Saturday Night Live appearance due to the rise of Omicron variant cases in New York, Charli shared another snippet of the song, showing herself dancing to the song with choreographers.
-The single was registered on SongFile on December 25, 2021, with Justin Raisen and SadPony credited as the producers.
+Charli revealed that "Baby" would be included on her fifth studio album, Crash on 4 November 2021, by playing a snippet of the song on a TikTok live.
+On 19 December, following the cancellation of her Saturday Night Live appearance due to the rise of Omicron variant cases in New York, Charli shared another snippet of the song, showing herself dancing to the song with choreographers.
+The single was registered on SongFile on 25 December 25, with Justin Raisen and SadPony credited as the producers.
 She uploaded a snippet of the track with the caption "i'm thinking this next..." on February 1, 2022, following the release of Crashs third single "Beg for You".

 Following the release of "Baby", Charli responded to fan criticism on Twitter by calling one of her fans a "cunt".
 The tweet was swiftly deleted and she expressed regret for it, while later labeling it "iconic".
 In a 2024 interview with The Face, she attributed it to stress caused by SNL rehearsals.